LT-Intro-To-AI-SY2425/a2-movie-chatbot-ltsenior25/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+    I think just understanding what was going on was difficult, like the comprehension aspect.

 2. Explain how you could use the match function for extracting information from a movie database.
+    I could just match each variable to a keyword and a list and use the other information to grab from that list.